 Description

-Railway passenger waiting room. c1870, for the Midland Railway Company.
-Coursed rock-faced sandstone with freestone dressings, Welsh slate roof with sandstone gable copings and pierced blue ridge tiles.
-Rectangular plan parallel to track, facing west.
-One low storey, 4 windows, symmetrical: a large doorway in the centre with a panelled door, flanked by two pairs of 2 light mullioned windows on either side, all these openings with moulded reveals and rounded corners.
-Doorway in left gable wall.
-INTERIOR: not inspected.
-Forms group with The Old Station (qv) on the opposite side of the track and with Building (former workers' barracks, qv) approx. 150m south-east.
+The passenger waiting room at Dent Station, built around 1870 for the Midland Railway Company, is a railway building made of coursed rock-faced sandstone with freestone dressings.
+It features a Welsh slate roof with sandstone gable copings and pierced blue ridge tiles.
+The structure has a rectangular plan that runs parallel to the track and faces west.
+It is a single-storey building with four symmetrical windows.
+The central large doorway has a panelled door and is flanked by two pairs of two-light mullioned windows, all of which have moulded reveals and rounded corners.
+There is also a doorway in the left gable wall.
+The interior has not been inspected.
+This waiting room is part of a group that includes The Old Station on the opposite side of the track and a former workers' barracks located approximately 150 meters southeast.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.